reedphish/Hiretsuna/README.md

 ## About

-Hiretsuna is a project initalized by Reedphish Heavy Industries (RHI) for malware research purposed.
+Hiretsuna is a project initalized by Reedphish Heavy Industries (RHI) for malware research purposes.
 The name Hiretsuna itself is Japanese and means ___sneaky___.

+Beware, this piece of software contain bugs.

 ## Prerequisites